Urgent Dental Care

 Why Routine Dental Care is the Best Defense

 The most effective way to address age-related dental concerns is through consistent, preventive care.
 This means a firm commitment to solid at-home oral hygiene.
-However, it takes more than simple brushing and flossing regularly to maintain strong long-term oral health.
-Regardless of age, maximizing your chances of maintaining a radiant smile and strong bite also requires professional care, namely seeing your trusted West Allis dentist twice a year (or more often, if recommended).
+However, maintaining strong, long-term oral health requires more than just regular brushing and flossing.
+Regardless of age, maximizing your chances of maintaining a radiant smile and a strong bite also requires professional care, specifically visiting your trusted West Allis dentist twice a year (or more frequently, if recommended).

 Routine exams allow dentists to catch problems in their earliest stages.
-A small cavity is far easier and less costly and time-consuming to repair than advanced decay requiring a root canal or extraction.
-Also, identifying gum disease early plays a major role in preventing bone loss and preserving natural teeth.
+A small cavity is far easier, less costly, and less time-consuming to repair than advanced decay that requires a root canal or extraction.
+Also, identifying gum disease early plays a significant role in preventing bone loss and preserving natural teeth.

 Personalized Advice and Treatment

 Every patient is different.
-Seniors may need customized recommendations for toothbrush type, fluoride strength, denture adhesives, or diet changes.
+Seniors may require personalized recommendations for toothbrush types, fluoride strength, denture adhesives, or dietary adjustments.
 Professional cleanings and fluoride varnishes can also be tailored to reduce risk.
-Whatever their specific needs, personalized care plans are especially important for seniors managing chronic health conditions or taking multiple medications.
+Whatever their specific needs, personalized care plans are essential for seniors managing chronic health conditions or taking multiple medications.

 The Oral-Systemic Health Connection

 The mouth is a window into the body.
 Gum disease bacteria can enter the bloodstream and affect systemic health, aggravating cardiovascular issues.
 Poor oral health is linked to diabetes complications, pneumonia, and increased hospital stays.
-By maintaining oral health, seniors also support better systemic health and quality of life.
+By maintaining oral health, seniors also support better overall health and a higher quality of life.

 Dr. Robert Feinman and the caring Urgent Dental Care team offer a wide array of treatments and services to maximize smile aesthetics and bite integrity among older patients, including: